nynomatica/Taaldoos/README.md

 'Taaldoos' (Dutch language Box) are a set of Tools for manipulating The Dutch Language.

-The goal is it to create a set of tools and can be used to manipulate dutch sentences in a comprehensive way.
+The goal is it to create a set of tools and can be used to manipulate Dutch sentences in a comprehensive way.
 At the moment this project is in the planning fase.